-A: Marker will be the day the assessment was completed not the beginning of the stay.
+A: The marker will be the day the assessment was completed not the beginning of the stay.
 If a reassessment is needed during the term of the treatment plan, do a reassessment.
 Providers will need to use good clinical judgement.

-AQ17 What do we need to be doing right now?
+AQ17 What do we need to be doing right now to be up to date on all changes?